peterhinch/micropython-samples/astronomy/README.md

 ```
 ## 2.3 Effect of local time

-MicroPython has no concept of local time.
+MicroPython has no concept of timezones.
 The hardware platform has a clock
 which reports machine time (`MT`): this might be set to local winter time or
 summer time.
 The `RiSet` instances' `LTO` should be set to represent the
 difference between `MT` and `UTC`.
 In continuously running applications it is
 best to avoid changing the hardware clock (`MT`) for reasons discussed below.
-Daylight savings time should be implemented by changing the `RiSet` instances'
+Daylight savings time may be implemented in one of two ways:
-`LTO`.
+* By changing the `RiSet` instances' `LTO` accordingly.
+* Or by providing a `dst` function as discussed in
+[section 6.4](./README.md#64-dst).
+This is the preferred solution as DST is then
+handled automatically.

 Rise and set times are computed relative to UTC and then adjusted using the
 `RiSet` instance's `LTO` before being returned  (see `.adjust()`).
 This means